 What should I feed my conure?

-Conures are vulnerable to calcium and vitamin A deficiencies and obesity.
-A well-balanced and varied diet must be maintained at all times.
+Conures are vulnerable to vitamin A deficiency, insufficient dietary calcium, egg-binding, and other nutrition-related problems.
+A well-balanced and varied diet must be maintained at all times for these birds to stay healthy.

-Wild conures would eat a great variety of seed types in the wild as different plants come into season.
-However, a commercial all seed diet tends to be high in fat and provides a deficient or imbalanced source of many nutrients if fed as the only source of food that could lead to ill health and potentially shorten the life of your conure.
-Often, your bird will pick through a large bowl of commercial seed mix and selectively eat 1 or 2 "favorite" types of seeds.
-Peanuts and sunflower seeds are often chosen preferentially, and these are particularly high in fats while being deficient in calcium, vitamin A and other nutrients.
-This leads to malnutrition.
+Wild conures eat a great variety of seed types as different plants come into season.
+Commercial seed and nut mixes are high in fat and provide a limited or imbalanced source of many nutrients if fed as the only food, which ultimately could lead to ill health and potentially shortened lifespan.
+A conure will often selectively eat only one or two of its favorite types of seed and nuts.
+Conures particularly love peanuts and sunflower seeds that are high in fat and deficient in calcium, vitamin A, and other nutrients.

 How do I convert my bird to a pelleted diet?